 Lok Sabha elections: 5 key electoral battles to watch out for in fourth phase

-New Delhi, Apr 29: The voting for the fourth phase in the Lok Sabha election 2019 is underway and by the end of the day around 68 percent of the world's largest election would have been completed.
+New Delhi, Apr 29: The voting for the fourth phase in the Lok Sabha election 2019 is underway and by the end of the day around 68 per cent of the world's largest election would have been completed.
 In the first three phases, voting for 302 seats of the 543 Lok Sabha constituencies have been completed, and today polling is being held in 72 parliamentary seats.
 Three more phases remain after today's round of polling.

-Out of the 72 seats which are voting today, the BJP had in 2014 won 45, while the sffaron party's allies had won another 11.
+Out of the 72 seats which are voting today, the Bharatiya Janata Party (BJP) had in 2014 won 45, while the sffaron party's allies had won another 11.
 The Congress had won just 2 while other opposition parties could win just 13.
 So, it would be interesting to see how many the BJP manages to retain or how many would the opposition be able to wrest from the ruling party.

 Here are top five battle to watch out for in the fourth phase of Lok Sabha elections: